Taylor Atwood’s Success Story

 Worlds in Calgary | TSG’s Hometown

 Taylor, Ben, and our entire team arrived in Calgary with confidence levels sky-high.
 Despite sustaining another muscular strain during the final weeks of preparation, we knew that Taylor had a strong chance of winning his first World Championship.
 Taylor posted a World Record-setting Total of 758 kg, and we finally had our first World Championship.
-We had the best time celebrating it with the entire team and my family, and we agreed that even if he had won in Killeen or Minsk during previous years, the feeling wouldn’t have been as great as it was.

 2019